Gates Foundation: Modi Goalkeepers Award

 On September 24, 2019, the Bill and Melinda Gates Foundation gave its Goalkeepers Global Goals award to Indian prime minister Narendra Modi.
 The decision to award Modi was widely criticized by academics, Nobel Prize laureates, and human rights activists from all over the world.
 A petition signed by over 100,000 people also demanded that the Gates Foundation rescind the award.
 Critics insisted that Modi, a Hindu nationalist prime minister with allegations of human rights abuse, should not be celebrated by an organization whose mission states that 'every life has equal value and all people deserve healthy lives.'
-By giving Modi this prestigious award, they noted, the Gates Foundation contributes in legitimizing the rule of Modi.
+By giving Modi this prestigious award, they remarked, the Gates Foundation contributes in legitimizing the rule of Modi.

 Poverty and education policy

 Critics say the Bill & Melinda Gates Foundation has overlooked the links between poverty and poor academic achievement and has unfairly demonized teachers for poor achievement by underprivileged students.
 They contend that the Gates Foundation should be embracing anti-poverty and living wage policies rather than pursuing untested and empirically unsupported education reforms.

 Critics say that Gates-backed reforms such as increasing the use of technology in education may financially benefit Microsoft and the Gates family.